ElliottZaki/Frequency_Transformation/README.md

 Ensure that the list of the array is maintained in the correct order.

 What does these numbers mean?
 - 3x parameters.
-An array of numbers constitute of a sound wave.
+An array of numbers constitute a sound wave.
 A band pass filter transforms frequencies.
 So they conform to a a range.
 - 20, 50 represent the lower and upper limits.

 Edge cases: